mtfurlan/mtfurlan.github.io/_posts/2018-03-07-linux-MTA-forwarding.markdown

 ---
 This was updated 2019-04-02 when I added the tmpfs stuff and rewrote parts.
 This was updated 2019-07-24 with setup script.
+This was updated 2021-10-27 with a better nullmailer-mount unit